 Physical education is not only about playing sports; our program focuses on the locomotor, non-locomotor, and manipulative skills required to lead a healthy life in both body and mind.
 Within an energy-filled and confidence-building environment, students face a variety of physical challenges while developing their range of movement, improving their technique, and learning the basic subject terminology.

 Before you enroll your son or daughter at KAIS EMS, there are a few things about our teaching methods and educational policy that you should keep in mind.
 At KAIS EMS, we do things a little differently — and, we like to think, a lot better — than they do at most other schools.
 To help you decide if our school is the right “fit” for you and your child, here is a brief introduction to the most important features of the “KAIS EMS System.”

 *Please note that students who do not complete their assignments at school must take their work home with them.
-On the other hand, students who finish their assignments early are encouraged to go to a specialized lab where they can work ahead on one of our online or open-court math or English programs.

 An International Faculty